ZhgChg.Li

 # e.g. bundle exec fastlane run_unit_tests device:"${RUNNER_NAME} (${SIMULATOR_IOS_VERSION})"

-# If an error occurs, do not exit immediately and write all output to temp/testing_output.txt
+# Do not exit immediately on error; write all output to temp/testing_output.txt

 set +e